Envirometrix/PredictiveSoilMapping/main.md

 }
 ```

-and now everything is ready to estimate the soil fractions based on a system of classes.
+Now everything is ready to estimate the soil fractions based on a system of classes.
 For the case of the USDA classifications system we get:

 ```r